 With the help of R.W.
-(Bob) Wall Ltd, the Nanaimo Travellers Lodge Society managed to assemble and re-zone five acres of land, on which to construct the beautiful 128,000 square foot “Eden Gardens”.
+(Bob) Wall Ltd, the Nanaimo Travellers Lodge Society managed to acquire and re-zone five acres of land, on which to construct the beautiful 128,000 square foot “Eden Gardens”.
 This being quite possibly the most progressive purpose built dementia care facility in British Columbia.
 The design reflects the underlying Eden Alternative Philosophy, for both dementia and complex care.
-The intent being to make it as “home-like” as possible for the 130 residents, their families and the community to share.
+The intent being to make it as “home-like” as possible for the 130 residents, their families, and the community to share.

 R.W.
-(Bob) Wall Ltd’s design team, came up with evidence-based design principles gathered from available research in the residential health care field.
+(Bob) Wall Ltd’s design team came up with evidence-based design principles gathered from available research in the residential health care field.
 This included lessons learned from Nanaimo Travellers Lodge operations over several decades.

 These plans represented a significant departure from the original “institutional” model.
 This essentially puts the residents in charge of their own lives without compromising their health and safety, allowing them to “age in place”.
 The wide range of services and facilities include a “daycare” and a “community bathing” program, to help insure those with dementia who are still living at home, and classrooms to train new staff.
 Obviously the R.W.
 (Bob) Wall Ltd design team hit another home run with Eden Gardens.